One-phase Free Boundary Problems on RCD Metric Measure Spaces: Regularity of the free boundary

 \begin{lemma} Let ${\bf u}$ be a global minimizer of $J_{Q_0}$ on a cone $(C(\Sigma),d_C,\mu_C)$ with the vertex $p$, where $Q_0>0$ is a constant.
 Then the Weiss' density $W_{\bf u}(p,r,Q_0)$ is non-decreasing in $r$; moreover, if $W_{\bf u}(p,r,Q_0)$ is a constant then ${\bf u}$ is homogeneous of degree one, i.e. ${\bf u}(\xi,t)=t\cdot{\bf u}(\xi,1)$ for any $t>0$ and $\xi\in\Sigma$.

-In particular, if ${\bf u}_0$ is one of blow up limits of a minimizer ${\bf u}$ at a point $x_0$ in an $ncRCD(K,N)$-space $(X,d,\mu).$ Then ${\bf u}_0$ must be homogeneous of degree one. \end{lemma} \begin{proof} The first assertion is similar to the case of Euclidean space.
+In particular, if ${\bf u}_0$ is one of the blow-up limits of a minimizer ${\bf u}$ at a point $x_0$ in an $ncRCD(K,N)$-space $(X,d,\mu),$ then any doube-blowup ${\bf u}_{00}=\lim_{j\to\infty}{\epsilon_j}^{-1}u_0$ must be homogeneous of degree one. \end{lemma} \begin{proof} The first assertion is similar to the case of Euclidean space.
 For the completeness, we give the details in the Appendix \ref{app} (see Lemma \ref{lem-a3}).

 Since ${\bf u}_0$ is one of blow up limits of ${\bf u}$, there exists a sequence $r_j\to 0$ such that $(Y,d_Y,\mu_Y,o_Y)$ is the $pmGH$-limit of $(X,r^{-1}_jd,\mu^{x_0}_{r_j},x_0)$ and that ${\bf u}_0$ is the limit of $r_j^{-1}{\bf u}$.
 For the second assertion, we only need to check that the Weiss' density $W_{{\bf u}_0}(o_Y,r,Q(x_0))$ is a constant.